drhlxiao/g4stix/README.md

-- Geant4 source code to simulate the responses of STIX CdTe detector to Ba-133 lines
+- Geant4 package for STIX
+ Author Hualin Xiao

 - How to Run: